Skip to main content

 • SMO 3: International Standards on Auditing

 The Law No. 162 of 2017 on Statutory Audit of Annual Financial Statements and Annual Consolidated Financial Statements which translates the EU Audit Directive, stipulates that all statutory audits are to be carried out in compliance with ISA as issued by the IAASB as translated by the Statutory Audit Public Oversight Authority (ASPAAS).
 In 2021, the ASPAAS delegated this authority to the Chamber of Financial Auditors of Romania (CAFR).
-In January 2023, CAFR reports that the 2020 IAASB Handbook, translated to Romanian was adopted by the ASPAAS along with quality management standards effective in the 2021 Handbook.
+In 2024, CAFR reports that the 2020 IAASB Handbook, translated to Romanian is adopted by the ASPAAS.
+CAFR has also translated the quality management standards effective in the 2021 Handbook, but the ASPAAS has not yet adopted the standards for application.

 CAFR’s efforts are also concentrated on supporting members’ implementation of the standards.
 CAFR indicates its Department for Admission, Continuous Education and Trainees updates the training themes and programs according to the provisions of the IAASB.
 The annual training programs focus on the latest topics in the field of international standards.
-For example, the program for 2021 and 2022 includes training on new quality management standards and key audit matters.
+For example, the program for 2021 and 2022 includes training on new quality management standards and key audit matters and the 2023 and 2024 program include sustainability -related topics.

 CAFR notes it has developed an audit app, primarily to support its SMP members, that includes templates members can adapt to their files for their work which supports application of ISA.
 It has also issued guides on internal audits and translated IFAC’s Guide to Using International Standards on Auditing in the Audits of Small- and Medium-Sized Entities.